AdheipSingh/datainfra-website/blog/SAAS/centralised-control-plane.md

 ---
 slug: centralised-control-planes-for-saas-infra-part-1
-title: Centralised Control Planes for SAAS Infra - Part 1
+title: "Centralised Control Planes for SAAS Infra - Part 1: SAAS Buisness Models"
 url: Centralised-Control-Planes-for-SAAS-Infra-Part-1
 description: Gain valuable insights into centralized control planes for SAAS infrastructure in Part 1 of the DataInfra.io blog series.
 Optimize and streamline your SAAS infrastructure management for enhanced efficiency and scalability.
 authors: [Adheip Singh]
 tags: [SAAS, control-planes]
 ---

 *For a couple of years, my journey has revolved around constructing control planes for data infrastructure startups.
-As an engineer I have been fortunate to gained invaluable insights into the challenges and intricacies of developing successful SAAS products.
-Drawing from my firsthand experiences, this series of blog post's delves into the lessons learned and shares my goals at DataInfra, where I am building centralised control plane for SAAS infrastructure.
+As an engineer I have been fortunate to gain invaluable insights into the challenges and intricacies of developing successful SAAS products.
+Drawing from my firsthand experiences, this series of blog post's delves into the lessons learned and shares my goals at DataInfra, where I am building a centralised control plane for SAAS infrastructure.
 Join me as we explore the critical aspects and key considerations of constructing effective control planes in the dynamic and competitive SAAS industry.*

 # Introduction